Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Modeling

 \section{Modeling}

-In this section, we derive the PDE-based path-planning algorithms which we use.
-In particular, because we will solve these PDEs by translating them into optimization problems, it will be most convenient if we can avoid a formulation which requires boundary conditions, which would translate into difficult constraints in the optimization.
-Because of this, we opt for a level-set-type formulation in the vein of \cite{Deforest1,OptHumanPathPlanning,OptHumanPathPlanningStochastic}, as opposed to the control theoretic approach of \cite{TakeiTsai1,TakeiTsai2,Cars1,CarsMovingObs,Deforest2,Vlad1,Vlad2}.
+In this section, we derive the PDE-based path-planning framework which we use. \RV{In particular, because we will solve these PDEs by translating them into optimization problems as described in section \ref{Numerics}, it will be most convenient if we can avoid a formulation which requires boundary conditions, which would translate into difficult constraints in the optimization.} Because of this, we opt for a level-set-type formulation in the vein of \cite{Deforest1,OptHumanPathPlanning,OptHumanPathPlanningStochastic}, as opposed to the control theoretic approach of \cite{TakeiTsai1,TakeiTsai2,Cars1,CarsMovingObs,Deforest2,Vlad1,Vlad2}.
 These approaches are compatible, but different in philosophy.
-We compare and contrast them later.
+We compare and contrast them in section \ref{sec:TimeHorizonAndObstacles}.

 The level-set method is a general method for modeling contours (or more generally, hypersurfaces of codimension 1) which evolve with prescribed velocity depending on the ambient space and properties inherent to the contour itself \cite{levelSet1,levelSet2}.
 The basic strategy is to model the contour as the zero level set of an auxiliary function $u: \mathbb R^n \times [0,\infty) \to \mathbb R$ and derive a PDE which $u$ satisfies.
 As $u$ evolves according to the PDE, the zero level set of $u(\cdot,t)$ evolves, affecting the level set flow.
-A general, first-order level set equation has the form for some \textit{Hamiltonian} function $H(t,x,p)$ which is homogeneous of degree 1 in the variable $p$.
+A general, first-order level set equation has the form for some \textit{Hamiltonian} function $H(x,p,t)$ which is homogeneous of degree 1 in the variable $p$.
 The level set function $u$ does not need to have any physical meaning, though in many cases (as in ours), level set equations are seen to arise as Hamilton-Jacobi-Bellman equations for feedback control problems where $u$ is a value function.